 In 2013, Atlanta Mayor Kasim Reed announced the city’s plan to become a top 10 bike-friendly destination.
 Since then, Atlanta has taken the necessary steps to transform itself into a bicycle haven.
 Walk.Bike.Thrive, the city’s $1 billion plan, brought more bike lanes, sidewalks and multi-use projects into Atlanta, making it easier than ever to explore by bike via the city’s paths, trails and tours.

 Envisioned by a Georgia Tech graduate student, Atlanta BeltLine is a staple in the biking community.
 The sustainable redevelopment project will connect Atlanta’s 45 intown neighborhoods over a 22-mile trail.
-The Eastside Trail is the first complete segment of the BeltLine and stretches more than two miles.
+The Eastside Trail is the first complete segment of the BeltLine and stretches three miles.
 Popular destinations like Piedmont Park, Krog Street Market and Ponce City Market are along the Eastside Trail.
 The Atlanta Bicycle Barn is conveniently located along the trail and offers bike rentals hourly or at a $20 daily flat rate.

 Beginning at Piedmont Avenue, Freedom Parkway Trail is a way to see a variety of landmarks in Atlanta’s Eastside neighborhood.
 The trail is bike-friendly with Relay Bike Share hubs and bike racks located along the way.
 On the trail are several of the city’s major attractions including Martin Luther King Jr. National Historic Site, Jimmy Carter Presidential Library & Museum and Fernbank Museum of Natural History.